Viber/ngx-viber/builders/README.md

   * targetFilename (string, default: merged-json.json) - filename of the target file.
 Ignored, if 'groupByName' is true

-  * targetFilenameTemplate (string, default: merged-json.json) - template for the target merged json files, $n (e.g. $1, $2) is used for replacements
+  * targetFilenameTemplate (string) - template for the target merged json files, $n (e.g. $1, $2) is used for replacements.
+                                      E.g. "lalala-$1-bebebe-$2-kokoko.json"

   * sourceList (array) - list of source files and directories.
 The item is string or object {source: string, filter: string}

   * filenameTemplate (regexp, optional) - filename template.
-For files that match this template only
+For files that match this template only.
+E.g. "-en"

   * groupByFilename (boolean, default: true) - merges json files with the same name